saadhanarevuri3-ui/Saadhana_BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Assembly and autonomy:
-- The self driving car uses a 9V battery to power its motors attached to the bottom as well as the arduino microcontroller, the obstacle avoidance and ultrasonic sensors are wired to the breadboard and pins on the arduino in order for it to function
-- So far, I have created the basic structure of the car, secured the motors and chassis and wired the two main sensors to the microcontroller and programmed the car to detect lanes, scan its surroundings and operate safely by avoiding collisions
-- Some challenegs I've faced regard the line tracking sensor overheating, code malfunctioning causing the car to move abruptly and the car moving slowly due to the battery not providing sufficient power to the arduino and 2 DC motors
-- My plan to complete the project is to incorporate sensor fusion logic into my code, install a back camera to elevate my vehicle into a true smart car, implement speed adjustments using calibration to establish full control and start focusing on potential modifications
+The self driving car uses a 9V battery to power its motors attached to the bottom as well as the arduino microcontroller, the obstacle avoidance and ultrasonic sensors are wired to the breadboard and pins on the arduino in order for it to function.
+So far, I have created the basic structure of the car, secured the motors and chassis and wired the two main sensors to the microcontroller and programmed the car to detect lanes, scan its surroundings and operate safely by avoiding collisions.
+Some challenegs I've faced regard the line tracking sensor overheating, code malfunctioning causing the car to move abruptly and the car moving slowly due to the battery not providing sufficient power to the arduino and 2 DC motors.
+My plan to complete the project is to incorporate sensor fusion logic into my code, install a back camera to elevate my vehicle into a true smart car, implement speed adjustments using calibration to establish full control and start focusing on potential modifications.

 # Schematics